wolfSSL/documentation/wolfSSH/src/chapter05.md

 invalid password
 invalid public key
 ```
 The library indicates only _success_ or _failure_ to the client, the specific failure type is only used for logging.
+The library will also indicate _partial-success_ to the client, necessitating an additional authentication.

 ```
 WOLFSSH_USERAUTH_SUCCESS